Stock Exchange: Handling A Trading Loss

 O: I respond to reader requests.
 Our readers are not on that bandwagon.

 Holmes: I love dips, followed by a period of basing.
-My most recent purchase, Credit Suisse (CS) is a good example.
+My most recent purchase, Credit Suisse (NYSE:CS), is a good example.
 Let’s review:

 For this stock, it is helpful to look at a longer time period - beyond my normal holding period.
 Here you can see the rebound a few weeks ago from this same level.
 There are also prior examples.